Icon-Newsletter-smaller

 Final Thoughts

-Part of your responsibility as a Filipino is being a responsible taxpayer and learning how to pay your taxes in the Philippines.
-Keep your tax payment worries at bay by paying your taxes correctly and on time.
-Avoid the rush and use a BIR online payment channel to remit your taxes before the deadline.
+Part of your responsibility as a Filipino is being a responsible taxpayer.
+Keep your tax payment worries at bay by learning how to pay BIR online.
+Avoid the rush and remit your taxes before the deadline!

 Sources: